-Krafna, or krofna, are especially popular during the carnival season in Croatia which is about to start.
+Krafna, or krofna, are especially popular during the winter carnival season in Croatia which is going on now.

 The airy filled doughnuts are not just a carnival sweet though, although batches and batches will be made during January and February across Croatia, they are also enjoyed all year round.
 The most popular are filled with jam, chocolate or vanilla custard.
 You can even go a step further and coat them all in chocolate.